India's COVID-19 deaths rise 83% in week; daily cases down to 12,830

 Bolsonaro, who contracted the virus and has refused to be vaccinated, has dismissed the virus as like the flu.

-On Sunday, Chile reported 14 more deaths.
-On Saturday: Peru 20, Colombia 33 and Argentina seven.
+On Sunday, Chile reported 14 more deaths, Peru 29, Colombia 23 and Argentina eight.
 These numbers are way down from records: Peru with 1,154, Colombia with 754, Argentina with 791, Chile with 316.

 Chile has the highest vaccination rate on the continent at 85.3% with Brazil at 75.8%, Argentina 75.5%, Colombia at 59.1% and Peru 56.4%.